alby69/py2c64/lib/README_lib.md

 -   `__init__.py`: A standard Python file that marks the `lib` directory as a package, allowing for relative imports between the internal modules.

 -   `ast_processor.py`: The central processor for the Abstract Syntax Tree (AST).
-It traverses the tree generated from the Python source and dispatches each node type (e.g., `ast.Assign`, `ast.FunctionDef`, `ast.For`) to the appropriate handler function to generate assembly code.
-It orchestrates the entire code generation process.
+It traverses the tree and orchestrates the code generation process by delegating tasks to specialized modules like `func_expressions` for expressions, `func_structures` for control flow, and `func_c64` for hardware calls.

+-   `c64_function_specs.py`: A data-only module that defines the API for all C64-specific hardware functions.
+It specifies parameter types, register/memory locations, and the name of the corresponding assembly routine, acting as a contract between the Python front-end and the assembly back-end.

--   `c64_gfx_routines.py`: A repository of pre-written 6502 assembly routines for C64-specific graphics and sprite operations (e.g., `gfx_turn_on`, `draw_line`, `sprite_set_pos`).
-These routines are included in the final assembly output only if they are used by the Python code.
+-   `c64_routine_library.py`: A library of generator functions that produce 6502 assembly for C64-specific graphics and sprite operations (e.g., `gfx_turn_on`, `draw_line`, `sprite_set_pos`).

 -   `func_core.py`: Provides fundamental, low-level functions used throughout the compiler.
 This includes managing global and local variables, creating unique labels for jumps and loops, managing temporary variables for intermediate calculations, and generating assembly for basic memory operations.